Success is 10% inspiration, 90% perspiration. But without that all-important 10%, there’d be nothing to sweat over.

 35. Dr Ivan Joseph / The skill of self-confidence

 Self-confidence is a skill.
-It can be defined as the ability to believe that you are able to accomplish any task, no matter what the adversity.
+It can be defined as the ability to believe that you can accomplish any task, no matter what the adversity.
 As it is a skill, self-confidence can be learned.
-Here Dr Ivan Joseph, Athletic Director and head coach of the Varsity Soccer team at Ryerson University, shows you how to convince yourself: “I am the captain of my ship, and the master of my destiny”.
+Here Dr Ivan Joseph, Athletic Director and head coach of the Varsity Soccer team at Ryerson University, shows you how to convince yourself: “I am the captain of my ship and the master of my destiny”.